-- The default User Name: admin.
+• The default User Name: admin

-- The default Password: admin
+The default Password: admin

-- The default IP Address: 192.168.1.1
+The default IP Address: 192.168.1.1

-- The default Subnet Mask: 255.255.255.0
+The default Subnet Mask: 255.255.255.0

-Any settings you have saved will be lost when the default settings are restored.
+- 1. Any settings you have saved will be lost when the default settings are restored. - 2.
+Press and hold the WPS/Reset button for more than 5 seconds, you can reset the router, too.

-4.15.5 Backup & Restore
+4.18.5 Backup & Restore

-Choose menu "System Tools → Backup & Restore", you can save the current configuration of the Router as a backup file and restore the configuration via a backup file as shown in Figure 4-73.
+Choose menu "System Tools→Backup &Restore", you can save the current configuration of the router as a backup file and restore the configuration via a backup file as shown in Figure 4-89.

-Figure 4-73 Backup & Restore Configuration
+Figure 4-89 Backup & Restore Configuration

-- Click the Backup button to save all configuration settings as a backup file in your local computer. - To upgrade the Router's configuration, follow these instructions. - Click the Browse... button to locate the update file for the Router, or enter the exact path to the Setting file in the text box. - Click the Restore button.
+- Click the Backup button to save all configuration settings as a backup file in your local computer. - > To upgrade the router's configuration, follow these instructions. - Click the Browse... button to locate the update file for the router, or enter the exact path to the Setting file in the text box. - Click the Restore button.

 The current configuration will be covered by the uploading configuration file.
-The upgrade process lasts for 20 seconds and the Router will restart automatically.
-Keep the Router on during the upgrading process to prevent any damage.
+The upgrade process lasts for 20 seconds and the router will restart automatically.
+Keep the router on during the upgrading process to prevent any damage.

-4.15.6 Reboot
+4.18.6 Reboot

-Choose menu "System Tools → Reboot", you can click the Reboot button to reboot the Router via the next screen.
+Choose menu "System Tools→Reboot", you can click the Reboot button to reboot the router via the next screen.

-Figure 4-74 Reboot the Router
+Figure 4-90 Reboot the router

-Some settings of the Router will take effect only after rebooting, which include:
+Some settings of the router will take effect only after rebooting, which include:

-- Change the LAN IP Address (system will reboot automatically). - Change the DHCP Settings. - Change the Wireless configurations. - Change the Web Management Port. - Upgrade the firmware of the Router (system will reboot automatically). - Restore the Router's settings to factory defaults (system will reboot automatically). - Update the configuration with the file (system will reboot automatically.
+- Change the LAN IP Address (system will reboot automatically).

+- Change the DHCP Settings.

+- Change the Wireless configurations.

+- Change the Web Management Port.

+- Upgrade the firmware of the router (system will reboot automatically).

+- Restore the router's settings to factory defaults (system will reboot automatically). - Update the configuration with the file (system will reboot automatically.

-4.15.7 Password
+4.18.7 Password

-Choose menu "System Tools → Password", you can change the factory default user name and password of the Router in the next screen as shown in Figure 4-75.
+Choose menu "System Tools→Password", you can change the factory default user name and password of the router in the next screen as shown in Figure 4-91.

-Figure 4-75 Password
+Figure 4-91 Password

-It is strongly recommended that you should change the factory default user name and password of the Router, because all users who try to access the Router's Web-based utility or Quick Setup will be prompted for the Router's default user name and password.
+It is strongly recommended that you should change the factory default user name and password of the router, because all users who try to access the router's Web-based utility or Quick Setup will be prompted for the router's default user name and password.